 Frequency of contact should be determined by individual circumstances and at critical points in the rehabilitation process.
-As a general rule, contact on a monthly basis is appropriate.
+As a rule, contact monthly is appropriate.
 More frequent contact should typically happen during assessment for eligibility, IPE development, initiation of services, and when employment begins.
 Less frequent contact might reasonably occur after the client has stabilized in longer term services, such as when an individual has established good performance in a training program.